IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/combo/README.md

 ### Value Binding

-If we want to use a two-way data-binding, we could just use `ngModule` like this:
+If we want to use a two-way data-binding, we could just use `ngModel` like this:

 ```html
 <igx-combo #combo [(ngModel)]="values"></igx-combo>